 Social Security is a joke.
 But it’s a joke that needs to be taken seriously.

-In 2020, the average Social Security benefit is just $1,503 per month.
+As of March 2022, the average Social Security benefit is just $1,536 per month up just $33 from the average in 2020.
 That’s walking around money.
 That’s “take your wife for a movie and popcorn but you have to split a small Coke because the large size is too expensive” money.
 Why are there a bazillion articles about maximizing your Social Security when there is very little that can be done about the benefit amount?
 You might as well write an article about maximizing the change you find under your couch cushions.

 There are really only three ways to increase Social Security benefits: (1) make more money during your working years so you pay more into the system; (2) continue working more years with higher wages to replace some of your lower earning years in the 35 year calculation, and/or (3) wait until age 70 to start taking benefits.
 Not much to discuss.

-And again, that $1,503 is the AVERAGE.
+And again, that $1,536 is the AVERAGE.
 Meaning, if my public education hasn’t let me down, that many fall below that number.
-Even if you have 11 good years of paying into Social Security, but earn only the threshold amount, you would receive just $41.90 per month.
+For example, even if you have 11 good years of paying into Social Security, but earn only the threshold amount, you would receive just $41.90 per month.
 Thirty years or more of minimum earnings brings you to $872.50.
 Not much of a safety net.
-I’m set to receive the maximum benefit, but that’s still only a little over $3,000.
+On the other end of the spectrum, the maximum benefit in 2022 at full retirement age is $3,345 (with a maximum of $4,194 if you waited until you are 70).
+Less than 6% of Americans receive the maximum amount.

 The Security Factor